man freezer

 5. Enjoy cool showers

 I will have a cold shower in the morning when it is this hot.
 I will take another shower in the evening to cool down.
-When everyone has been sweating on the tube and you feel the grime of the city on your skin.
-It’s important to keep self-care and make sure that your skin is kept hydrated and cleansed.
-It’s a great way of bringing your overall body temperature down too.
+When everyone has been sweating on the tube, and you feel the grime of the city on your skin.
+It’s important to keep up with self-care and make sure that your skin is kept hydrated and cleansed.
+It’s a great way of bringing your overall body temperature down, too.

 Keep curtains drawn in a heatwave